 12 Things To Know About Nigeria’s First Female Vice-Chancellor, Grace Alele-Williams

-Alele-Williams, Nigeria’s first female Vice Chancellor passed away on Friday, March 25, 2022, at the age of 89.
+Grace Alele-Williams, Nigeria’s first female vice chancellor, passed away on Friday, March 25, 2022, at the age of 89.

-Encomiums and tributes have continued to pour in regarding her passing.
+Encomiums and tributes have continued to pour in following her passing.

-4. She obtained her master’s degree in mathematics while teaching at Queen’s School, Ede in Osun State in 1957.
+5. She obtained her master’s degree in mathematics while teaching at Queen’s School, Ede, in Osun State in 1957.

-6. She returned to Nigeria and spent two years at the University of Ibadan between 1963 – 1965 undertaking postdoctoral work as a post-doctoral research fellow in the department and Institute of Education.
+7. She returned to Nigeria and spent two years at the University of Ibadan between 1963 and 1965, undertaking postdoctoral work as a postdoctoral research fellow in the Department and Institute of Education.

-8. She was a lecturer at the University of Lagos from 1965 to 1985, and spent a decade directing the institute of education, which introduced innovative non-degree programmes, with many of the certificate recipients older women working as elementary school teachers.
+9. She was a lecturer at the University of Lagos from 1965 to 1985 and spent a decade directing the Institute of Education, which introduced innovative non-degree programmes, with many of the certificate recipients being older women working as elementary school teachers.

-9. In 1985, she was appointed Vice Chancellor of University of Benin making her the first female Vice Chancellor of a Nigerian university.
-She held the position until 1992.
+10. In 1985, she was appointed vice chancellor of the University of Benin, making her the first female vice chancellor of a Nigerian university, a position she held until 1992.

-10. Alele-Williams was a member of governing council, UNESCO Institute of Education.
-She was also a consultant to the United Nations Educational, Scientific and Cultural Organization (UNESCO) and Institute of International Education Planning.
+11. Alele-Williams was a member of the governing council, UNESCO Institute of Education.
+She was also a consultant to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) and the Institute of International Education Planning.

-11. In her lifetime, she won many awards some of which include:
+12. In her lifetime, she won many awards, some of which include

 • Order of the Niger in 1987